Veganize the Holidays

 · Vegan Society

-So, the tablescape is tastefully set, the food is ready, and plenty of gifts under the tree await for the guest to arrive.
-For the perfect vegan holiday feast, there’s one last thing you need: Querciabella.
 Our finest wines, Batàr, Camartina and Palafreno are superb for the holiday table when you want to impress your guests.
-Don’t forget something cheerful for an informal get-together or in good company around a table.
 The holiday season is the best time to indulge in some big formats to share.
-Magnums (1,5 L) and Double Magnums (3 L) are perfect for the cellar as they age more gracefully and make for impressive centrepieces during special gatherings.
+Magnums (1,5 L) and Double Magnums (3 L) are ideal for cellaring as they age more gracefully and make for impressive centrepieces during special gatherings.

 Wine makes a great gift, too.
 Give Turpino, our top bottling from Maremma, to show someone how much you care (about them and the environment).
-Our Riserva is perfect for those interested in ageing wines, promising to taste even better down the road.
-For every self-proclaimed “foodie” and Sangiovese-lover, Querciabella Chianti Classico is the ultimate holiday wine to be enjoyed both by itself or served alongside almost any dish.
-If all you want for Christmas is a beautifully crafted vegan wine, we’ve got you covered with a variety of options from our online shop.
-Happy holidays!
+Our Riserva is perfect for those interested in ageing wines, as it will only improve with time.
+Every self-proclaimed “foodie” and Sangiovese-lover will love Querciabella Chianti Classico by itself or served alongside almost any dish.
+And don’t forget to bring something cheerful to an informal get-together to be enjoyed in good company.